pss959/EasyMaker3D/PublicDoc/docs/Quickstart.rst

 you like; this will create a |appname| folder.
 In this folder there is a
 |appname| executable that you can click on to run the application.

-:dnote:`Clicking on any of these images will show an enlarged version.`

 A Simple Doorstop Example (Non-VR)
 ----------------------------------